apostolistsorvantzis/apostolistsorvantzis.github.io/README.md

 ## About
 Hi!
-I'm a 1st year phd student at the Department of Electrical and Computer Engineering at the National Technical University of Athens (NTUA) and an researcher at [Archimedes Unit/Athena Research Center](https://archimedesai.gr/en/).
-I am fortunate to be advised by:[Constantine Caramanis](https://caramanis.github.io/), [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/), [Chara Podimata](https://www.charapodimata.com/)
+I'm a 1st year phd student in the Department of Electrical and Computer Engineering at the National Technical University of Athens (NTUA) and at [Archimedes AI](https://archimedesai.gr/en/).
+I am fortunate to be advised by: [Constantine Caramanis](https://caramanis.github.io/), [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/), and [Chara Podimata](https://www.charapodimata.com/).

 Contact me at:
 #### atsorvat[at]gmail.com